Home / Making Life Rock / Career/Business / 4 Signs Of A Toxic Work Environment

 Not everyone loves the company they work for, and that’s absolutely fine.
 However, if everyone in the office regularly talks negatively about the business and its leaders, it can be a bad sign.
 Often this shows up when leaders give instructions or feedback and staff immediately grumbles, complains, and criticizes superiors.
 Furthermore, this is usually done among a group or clique that fuel each other.
 Steer clear of conversations that involve undermining your bosses and the business at all cost.
 It’s a toxic trap that will not end well for anyone.

-The way a company, as a whole, responds to bad behavior such as aggression or sexual harassment is telling about the culture and values.
-For example, a staff member shouts at another employee and belittles her.
-If the aggressor is defended by other members of staff (“that’s just how they act” or “I know it’s a lot, but it’s just how they get things done”) then the workplace as a whole has come to accept and see such behavior as a standard – a sure sign of an overall toxic culture.
+The way a company, as a whole, responds to abusive behavior, aggression, or sexual harassment is telling about its culture and values.
+For example, if a staff member shouts at a colleague and belittles her, and other employees excuse the behavior with comments like, “That’s just how they are,” or “I know it’s a lot, but that’s just how they get things done,” it signals that the workplace has normalized such conduct.
+This acceptance of abusive behavior in the office is a clear indication of a toxic work environment.

 It’s natural for employees to become interested in one another’s lives.
 Conversations between employees are actually healthy in a work environment and can help to lift company morale.
 That said, if those conversations turn into gossip sessions about others, toxicity has taken over.
 Passing judgment on the actions of another employee or speculating about their personal life is not appropriate behavior on any level, especially at the office.
 Furthermore, if management involves themselves in the gossip, negative consequences are even more likely.

 In a healthy workplace environment, members of staff are accountable for their actions.
-In a toxic one, blame, excuses, and throwing others under the bus is common.
+Toxic environments are more likely to provocate blame, excuses, and throwing others under the bus.
 Unfortunately, it might not be discovered in a timely manner either.
-For example, a customer service rep blames the delivery staff for an issue with a customer order, rather than examining their own actions.
+For example, a customer service rep blames the delivery staff for an issue with a customer order.
+Rather than examining their own actions, they blame others.
 If this blame-passing is tolerated, accepted, or even encouraged by others, the company will not keep quality staff and will suffer in many ways.

 In Conclusion

 If you recognize any of the signs above, it is important to know you do not have to tolerate such an environment.
-If you feel your workplace is harming your mental or emotional well-being or compromising your ability to do your job, try and address the issue with your superiors.
+If you feel your workplace is harming your mental or emotional well-being, try to address the issue with your superiors.
+They will want to help, especially if it’s compromising your ability to do your job.
 If things can’t be resolved, maybe it’s time to move on.

 About Madeline